Cover art for Australian Heroes Of World War II

 Contact us seven days a week – our staff are here to help.

 Australian soldiers performed acts of remarkable bravery in the roles of stretcher-bearers and snipers, in victories and defeats, and in desert and jungle.
-Men like the truck driver who took on 22 Japanese fighters with his fists and Owen gun and won.
 Such astonishing deeds were often rewarded with medals, but many brave deeds went unrecognised, and whether acknowledged or not, the heroes often paid a heavy price for their courageous acts, in the form of physical injury, psychological trauma or death.

 Related books